 You could also contact the Qatar Embassy in your own country.
 Where to find the Qatar embassy in your country: http://qa.embassyinformation.com/?einfo

-Some links to earlier protests
+Some links to earlier news and protests

 Week-long protest staged at Harrods in bid to ban fur at Harrods News report from 2006 Christmas anti-fur week